jonnonz1/nz-statute-book/acts/public/1981/public-works-act-1981.md

     (i) is not a motor vehicle; or
-    (ii) is a motor vehicle and has no registration plate affixed to it or is unregistered; or (iii) is a motor vehicle and no licence to use it issued for the current licensing year is affixed to it— (b) if the property is a motor vehicle to which is affixed a licence to use the vehicle for the current licensing year, the Minister or the local authority may give not less than 10 working days' notice to the last registered owner of his or its intention to sell or destroy the vehicle.
+    (ii) is a motor vehicle and has no registration plate affixed to it or is unregistered; or (iii) is a motor vehicle and no licence to use it issued for the current licensing year is affixed to it— (b) if the property is a motor vehicle to which is affixed a licence to use the vehicle for the current licensing year, the Minister or the local authority may give not less than 10 working days' notice to the person last registered under Part 17 of the Land Transport Act 1998 in respect of the vehicle of his or its intention to sell or destroy the vehicle.
 (3) The Minister or the local authority, or any other person, shall not be liable for any loss or damage occasioned by or following upon the removal of the property pursuant to subsection (1).
 (4) Unless, before the expiry of the notice given under subsection (2), the owner of the property—the Minister or the local authority, at any time after the expiry of the notice, may sell the property to any person, who shall thereupon become the lawful owner of it, or the Minister or local authority may cause the property to be destroyed, and in neither case shall any liability attach to the Minister or to the local authority or to any other person for any loss or damage occasioned thereby.
   (a) pays to the Minister or the local authority the cost of removing the property pursuant to subsection (1), and the cost of the said advertisements; and
-  (b) takes away the property from the place to which it was removed— (5) The proceeds of the sale of any property sold in accordance with this section shall be paid into the Public Account or the general revenues of the local authority, as the case may be.
+  (b) takes away the property from the place to which it was removed— (5) The proceeds of the sale of any property sold in accordance with this section shall be paid into a Crown Bank Account or the general revenues of the local authority, as the case may be.
 (6) For the purposes of this section, a vehicle shall be deemed to have been abandoned if it is left unused for a period of more than 1 month without the approval of the Minister or local authority, as the case may be.
 (7) For the purposes of this section, vehicle means a contrivance equipped with wheels or revolving runners upon which it moves or is moved; and includes a contrivance from which the road wheels or revolving runners have been removed.
-(8) In this section, expressions defined in the Transport (Vehicle and Driver Registration and Licensing) Act 1986 have, in relation to any motor vehicle, the meanings so defined.
+(8) In this section, expressions defined in the Land Transport Act 1998 have, in relation to any motor vehicle, the meanings so defined.

 ### 240 Recovery of land from persons holding illegal possession
-(1) Where any person is in occupation of any land held for, or to be taken, purchased, or acquired for, any public work, without any right, title, or licence, or whose right, title, or licence has expired or been forfeited, cancelled, or extinguished, the Minister of Lands, or the local authority, in the case of a local work, or any person appointed in writing by any of them, may commence proceedings in the District Court nearest to the place where the land is situated to recover possession of the land and damages for use and occupation; and in any such case the jurisdiction of that Court shall not be ousted on the plea that a question of title is involved, or that the value of the premises possession of which is sought to be recovered is above the jurisdiction of the Court.
+(1) Where any person is in occupation of any land held for, or to be taken, purchased, or acquired for, any public work, without any right, title, or licence, or whose right, title, or licence has expired or been forfeited, cancelled, or extinguished, the Minister of Lands, or the local authority, in the case of a local work, or any person appointed in writing by any of them, may commence proceedings in the District Court nearest to the place where the land is situated to recover possession of the land and damages for use and occupation; and in any such case the jurisdiction of that court shall not be ousted on the plea that a question of title is involved, or that the value of the premises possession of which is sought to be recovered is above the jurisdiction of the court.
-(2) If, on the hearing of any such action,—the Court shall declare such title to be extinguished, and may order that possession of the land be given by the defendant to the plaintiff, either forthwith or on or before such day as the Court thinks fit to name; and that the defendant pay damages for use and occupation and the costs of the action.
+(2) If, on the hearing of any such action,—the court shall declare such title to be extinguished, and may order that possession of the land be given by the defendant to the plaintiff, either forthwith or on or before such day as the court thinks fit to name; and that the defendant pay damages for use and occupation and the costs of the action.
   (a) the defendant does not appear; or
-  (b) it is shown to the satisfaction of the Court that the title under which the defendant claims has, as between himself and the Crown or the local authority, as the case may be, expired or become liable to forfeiture or cancellation—
+  (b) it is shown to the satisfaction of the court that the title under which the defendant claims has, as between himself and the Crown or the local authority, as the case may be, expired or become liable to forfeiture or cancellation—
-(3) If delivery of the land is not made pursuant to such order the Court may issue a warrant authorising and requiring the bailiff of the Court or any member of the Police to give possession of the land to the plaintiff.
+(3) If delivery of the land is not made pursuant to such order the court may issue a warrant authorising and requiring the bailiff of the court or any constable to give possession of the land to the plaintiff.
 (4) The provisions of sections 99, 100, and 101 of the District Courts Act 1947 shall, so far as they are not repugnant to or inconsistent with this section, apply to any proceedings taken under this section.

 ### 241 Obstructing employees